neurophysik/jitcode/README.rst

 * `Issue Tracker <http://github.com/neurophysik/jitcode/issues>`_ – Please report any bugs here.
 Also feel free to ask for new features.

 * `Installation instructions <http://jitcde-common.readthedocs.io/#installation>`_.
-Note that just installing from GitHub will most likely fail.
+In most cases, `pip3 install jitcode` or similar should do the job.

 This work was supported by the Volkswagen Foundation (Grant No. 88463).